Info From Club–

 Morning Loop approx. 60 miles, Afternoon approx. 45 miles

-The ride ends at Windmill #25 be sure to stick around for the Sand Napper, and Best Sand Rider awards, slow drag race, obstacle course, and other games, then there will be plenty of tall tales and adult beverages around the campfire.
+Ride Ends: The ride ends at Windmill #25 be sure to stick around for the Sandnapper Award, and Best Sand Rider awards, slow drag race, and other games, then there will be plenty of tall tales and adult beverages around the campfire.

-We will stop in Thedford Saturday for lunch and gas.
-If your motorcycle can’t make 60 miles you better bring some extra gas.
-Lunch is from Sandhills Corral (308-645-2323).
-You can bring your own lunch if so desired.
+Lunch/Gas Saturday: The route will take you to Thedford Nebraska Saturday for lunch and gas.
+If your motorcycle can’t do 60 miles, you had better bring some extra gas.
+Lunch is available at Sandhills Corral (308-645-2323), or you can bring your own lunch if so desired.

 This is your ride.
 Do what you want.
 Ride when you want, where you want.
-We just ask that if you’re going to leave the group ride let the leader know so we don’t go searching for you.
-It’s not a race, go at your own pace and you will not be left behind.
+We just ask that if you are going to leave the group ride let the leader know so they don’t go searching for you.
+It’s not a race, ride at your own pace.

 Everyone rides at their own risk!!